oomlout/oomlout_oomp_builder/navigation/hardware/bearing/6900_series/6908_size/40_mm_id_62_mm_od_12_mm_depth/part/readme.md

-# Hardware Bearing 6900 Series 6908 Size 40 mm Id 62 mm Od 12 mm Depth
+# Hardware Bearing 6900 Series 6908 Size 40 mm ID 62 mm OD 12 mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base